cljung/did-samples/VerifiedID-StaticQRCode/README.md

 This code sample demonstrates two ways of using a static QR code.
 The QR code in Microsoft Entra Verified ID samples contains a URI for retriving a request from Verified ID.
 That request was created with a call to [createPresentationRequest](https://learn.microsoft.com/en-us/entra/verified-id/presentation-request-api) API.
 A request created this way expires after 5 minutes, meaning the user must scan it withing this timeframe.
 A static QR code have no expiry and can live forever.
+It could even be printed on a sticker.

 This sample is a clone of the offical sample [1-asp-net-core-api-idtokenhint](https://github.com/Azure-Samples/active-directory-verifiable-credentials-dotnet/tree/main/1-asp-net-core-api-idtokenhint) but it has been modified to use [SignalR](learn.microsoft.com/en-us/aspnet/core/tutorials/signalr) instead of the standard polling mechanism and in addition of using a static QR code.